 Paris – Rock in Seine: Rock in Seine (get it?
 “Rock Insane”) brings an eclectic (that’s code for “bizarre”) lineup to Paris from 23 thu 25 August.
 That lineup includes The Cure and Johnny Marr (who’s been hanging out with Noel Gallagher lately) from back in the day (way back in the day), Bring Me the Horizon and Major Lazer, plus a whole bunch more bands with absolutely nothing in common.
 Which makes it that much cooler.
 You can get tickets here.

-• Dimensions Festival: Another big week in Croatia.
+Fort Punta Christo, Croatia – Dimensions Festival: Another big week in Croatia.
 Dimensions Festival is 28 August to 1 September at Fort Punta Christo.
-We just got the final list of artists and they include Nina Kraviz (the woman at every festival), Jeff Mills/Tony Allen and Objekt.
+We just got the final list of artists and they include Nina Kraviz (the woman who plays every festival), Jeff Mills/Tony Allen and Objekt.
 In February, they added U.S singer and rapper Anderson .Paak and The Free Nationals as 2019’s headliner.

 This is an interesting festival in that it covers multiple genres from house, electro and techno to acid, DnB, ambient and jazz.
 The full list runs more than 100 acts.
-And organizers say this is the last year for the festival at the abandoned fort overlooking the Aegean.
-You can get tickets here.
+And organizers say this is the last year for the festival at the fortress overlooking the Aegean so they’re blowing it out with boat parties, etc.

-• Outlook Festival 2019: One of the final summer mega-parties in Croatia.
-Ten stages, 300 acts.
+Fort Punta Christo, Croatia – Outlook Festival 2019: One of the final summer mega-parties in Croatia … 10 stages, 300 acts.
 You get the idea.
 Outlook runs for a week, from 4 thru 9 September at Fort Punta Christo.
 Acts include Chase & Status, Bugzy Malone, Goldie (live) and Ghetts, Tickets start at 120 pounds and you can get them here.
 Outlook is the sister festival with Dimensions above, and this will be the final year for both at the fort.